KMA-Aarhus/pappenheim/workstation_setup.md

 NOTE: If the installation worked correctly, `Guppy basecaller server` should be reserving a part of the GPU card and Guppy should be recognised by MinKnow.
 If not, MinKnow will not commence sequencing and give `Internal error` after the flow cell has reached sequencing temperature.
 This issue is usually caused by software incompatibility  and can often be solved by installing a different version of Guppy.

-  4. Install rampart by following the (official instructions)[https://github.com/artic-network/rampart/blob/master/docs/installation.md#install-from-conda].
+  4. Install rampart by following the [official instructions](https://github.com/artic-network/rampart/blob/master/docs/installation.md#install-from-conda).

 ### Miscellaneous